 - Easy to care for

 All pro and no con!

-In our garden, azaleas have gradually taken over more and more of the available space, not because we planned it that way but because they proved so completely satisfactory that we wanted larger and larger plantings of them.
+In our garden beds, azaleas have taken over more and more of the available space.
+We did not plan it that way.
+But, azaleas have proved to satisfactory we wanted larger plantings of them.

-They seemed to offer everything we wanted in spring blooming, all-year-round-attractive plants, and so we kept buying and propagating more.
+Azaleas seemed to offer everything we wanted in spring blooming.
+They provide all-year-round-attractive plants, so we kept buying and propagating more.
 They’ve become the feature attraction of our garden.

 Two Kinds Of Azalea Bushes

 What is an Azalea?